Pr1meSuspec7/ca-server-gen/README.md

 ## Import CA cert in your system or browser

-## Import priate key and certificate in your apache server
+## Import private key and certificate in your apache server